RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 (c) The eligibility criteria for applicants wishing to have their names added to the Judges List shall be at the discretion of the Committee who will publish the criteria each year in the Yearbook.

-(e) Special Criteria for judges for Club Shows.
+(d) Special Criteria for judges at Club Shows

 No person judging at the Club’s Championship Show shall be eligible to judge again at the said Show until five years have elapsed.
 This restriction does not apply to the Best in Show judge.

-Judges for the Club’s Open Show must be Breed Specialists from the A or B Lists only.
+Judges for the Club’s Open Show may be Breed Specialists or Non Specialists from the A or B Lists only.

-Judges for the Club’s Limited Show must be Breed Specialists from the B or C Lists.
+Judges for the Club’s Limited Show may be Breed Specialists or Non Specialists from the B List only.

 No person judging at the Club’s Open or Limited Show shall be eligible to judge either of the said Shows until three years have elapsed.
 This restriction does not apply to any person acting as Referee.